UA-141369524-4

 • Let cool, frost, and enjoy!

-Matcha Cake – Chocolate Healthy
+Low-Sugar Matcha Cake

 Matcha cake is a healthy cake.
-And this one is made with almond flour and healthy delicious ingredients… that’s hard to match-ah.
+And this one is made with almond flour and healthy low-sugar delicious ingredients… that’s hard to match-ah.
 The recipe is below.

 It’s a star that glows on a plate. 🌟